This page includes affiliate links. If you make a purchase using the link, I may receive a commission at no additional cost to you.

 The bottom was a little bit more tricky than the top, but not horribly so at all.
 The long “open” time was a blessing a few times and gave me the ability to move everything around when I realized it wasn’t flowing in certain spots in the back.
 I loved breathing on it and using my torch to get rid of bubbles (it’s the carbon dioxide more than the heat that moves them out).
 It was also super satisfying and relaxing watching the product flow, settle and level out.

-Once it was finished, dry and cured, I drug it off to the new shop and she’s just waiting for someone to take her home.
+Once it was finished, dry and cured, I drug it off to the new shop and it sold faster than anything I have ever made before.
 The shine of the copper is nicely offset by the wood tones and the blue.
-Hopefully this penny table gem will find a happy home soon.
+Hopefully this penny table gem is happy in it’s new home.

 What do you think?
 Are you ready to give ETI-Envirotex a try?
 I can’t wait to see what everyone else does with it!